XBS-Nathan/symfony3-vagrant/README.md

 ####Configure anisble

-Open site.yml and configure the top section to project that you are workking on.

-####Import database file

-chuck it into the import folder with the naming structure of database.sql
+Open site.yml within the ansible folder and configure the top section.
+Remove the roles you don't need for the project and once done, do vagrant up within the root directory of this repository.

+The username for database access is the username root with no password.